Skip to main content

 Considerations

-Testing: Always test your SSO connection thoroughly before disabling Standard Authentication to prevent tenant lockout.
+Testing: Always test your SSO connection thoroughly before disabling Passkey, Google Social, and Microsoft Social connections to prevent tenant lockout.
 User Management: Ensure all necessary users have been invited as Team Members before relying solely on SSO authentication.
-Backup Access: Keep Standard Authentication enabled until you’re confident your SSO setup is working correctly for all users.
-Support: If you encounter issues with SSO, Standard Authentication can be re-enabled by contacting Iru Endpoint support.
+Backup Access: Keep at least one of the Passkey, Google Social, or Microsoft Social connections enabled until you’re confident your SSO setup is working correctly for all users.
+Support: If you encounter issues with an SSO connection, Passkey, Google Social, or Microsoft Social connections can be re-enabled by contacting Iru Endpoint support.